 Our Report covers 85+ clinically relevant genes across eight sections, with over 600 research studies.
 See below for an overview on the eight sections covered.

-Free exclusive access to a 12-week clinical nutrigenomic training.
+Free exclusive access to our clinical nutrigenomic training.

 Option for affiliate linking on your website for a 10% referral fee.

 The Digestion section reviews increased needs for certain vitamins, minerals and compounds, protein, fat, carbohydrate and sugar metabolism to determine the best macronutrient composition, histamine levels and uric acid production.

 The Methylation section determines healthy genetic expression, stress and energy levels, BH4 and SAMe production, fertility and pregnancy requirements, memory and toxin removal and immunity.

 The Hormone section reviews sex hormone binding globulin and thyroid SNPs linked to estrogen and testosterone levels, mood, bone health, immunity, muscle tone, cardiovascular health, and digestive function.

 The Neurotransmitters and Mental Health section reviews genes connected to serotonin, dopamine, adrenaline, glutamate and GABA levels.
 This section also reviews the ApoE and BDNF genes.